andywalton7/sdk-test/source/includes/_create_consignments.md

   * A single consignment corresponding to everything on the order.
 </aside>

-At a minimum, the **Create Consignments** endpoint requires you to send package, origin address and destination address data in order to successfully create a consignment.
+At a minimum, the **Create Consignments** endpoint requires you to send package, origin address and destination address data.
 However, there are lots of other properties you can send when creating a consignment, including:

 * Your own consignment reference
 * The consignment's source